Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Other Resources: A section that shows miscellaneous metrics to better understand your estates capacity:

-• Active Disk Partition: A Query Value widget that shows the current usage of the active disk as a percentage of the partition size.
+• Last Active Disk Partition: A query value widget that shows the last usage of the active disk as a percentage of the partition size.

 • Activate Partition Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the active disk by service in percentage.
 This is shown by event broker service.

-• Standby Disk Partition Usage: A Query Value widget that shows the current usage of the standby disk as a percentage.
+• Last Standby Disk Partition Usage: A query value widget that shows the last usage of the standby disk as a percentage.

 • Standby Partition Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the standby disk by service in percentage.
 This is shown by event broker service.

-• Subscription Utilization: A Query Value widget showing the current usage of the maximum subscriptions available as a percentage.
+• Last Subscription Utilization: A query value widget showing the last usage of the maximum subscriptions available as a percentage.

 • Subscription Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the maximum subscriptions available as a percentage.
 This is shown by event broker service.

-• Client Username Utilization: A Query Value widget showing the current usage of the maximum client usernames available as a percentage
+• Last Client Username Utilization: A query value widget showing the last usage of the maximum client usernames available as a percentage

 • Standby Partition Utilization (%) by Service: A Timeseries widget that shows a graph showing the usage of the maximum client usernames available as a percentage.
 This is shown by event broker service.